dalesgit/dalesgit.github.io/relg101/101-week9b.md

 ## Are the Jews a Nation?

 The traditional explanation, and the one given in the Torah, is that the Jews are a nation.
-The Hebrew word, believe it or not, is "goy."
+The Hebrew word is "goy."

+Note:
 The Torah and the rabbis used this term not in the modern sense meaning a territorial and political entity, but in the ancient sense meaning a group of people with a common history, a common destiny, and a sense that we are all connected to each other.

-Note:
 Unfortunately, in modern times, the term "nation" has become too contaminated by ugly, jingoistic notions of a country obsessed with its own superiority and bent on world domination.
 Because of this notion of "nationhood," Jews are often falsely accused of being disloyal to their own country in favor of their loyalty to the Jewish "nation," of being more loyal to Israel than to their home country.
 Some have gone so far as to use this distorted interpretation of "nationhood" to prove that Jews do, or seek to, control the world.
 In fact, a surprising number of antisemitic websites and newsgroup postings linked to this page (in an earlier form) as proof of their antisemitic delusions that Jews are nationalistic, that Israel is a colonial power and so forth.

 Because of the inaccurate connotations that have attached themselves to the term "nation," the term can no longer be used to accurately describe the Jewish people.